CianWoods1992/LaneLines/README.md

 In order to draw a single line on the left and right lanes, I iterate through each of the lines returned by the HoughLines function.
 Firstly I check the slope of the line, if the slope is positive the line is sloping from left to right and hence can be classed as a line on left lane, likewise if the line has a negative slope it can be classed as a line on the right lane.
 Horizontal lines are ignored in this algorithm.
 Left lane lines are pooled together as are right lane lines.
 Using the numpy polyfit funciton I then get the function of the best fitting line to the lines that were input to the polyfit function (show function of line here...).
 Lastly I take two points Y points on the line and input Y into the equation of the line to get its corresponding X coordinate.
 These X and Y coordinates are what I draw in the resulting image.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

 Talk about testing at night time..
 Talk about testing with a different camera.. evidence, roi..
-Curves, and lane crossing

 There are a lot of assumptions mentioned above